School for Girls

 School for Girls is a 1935 American drama film directed by William Nigh and starring Sidney Fox, Paul Kelly and Lois Wilson.

+Plot

 After being convicted of stealing, a young woman is sent to a reformatory administered by a sadistic and corrupt woman.
 However, one of the board of trustees takes an interest in the new arrival and begins to investigate the management of the institution.